davidmakoto/social-media-backend-clone/README.md

 # Sad Blog Clone

-This project is a sad full stack app modeled after instagram/twitter.
+This project is a bare bones full stack app modeled after instagram/twitter.
 The purpose of the app is to show off modern programming practices such as validation, testing, docker, deployment, and authentication.

 ## Live demo
 https://tweetir.herokuapp.com/